 Labs participating in The Soft and Active Matter @ Wes Collective are broadly interested in the emergent behaviors in systems which may be squishy, active, and/or far from equilibrium.
 Though our individual research focuses on diverse systems, from turbulent flows to insect swarms to migrating cells to molecular glasses, these diverse systems share the feature of exhibiting emergent properties, in which "the whole is more than the sum of its parts".

-The Soft and Active Matter @ Wes Collective expects to meet in July, details TBD.
+The Soft and Active Matter @ Wes Collective will hold a day-long symposium during the summer program, date and times TBD.

 WEaSt